dalesgit/obsidian/pages/lydia-memories.md

 I remember driving you to school after we figured out a way to get you into the priory.
 It was a special time for me, because every day going off to my own work I had the company of my daughter.
 It was on one of those drives that you said to me that's the problem with being a pastor's kid is that you know the first names of all the homeless people you pass.

 We went to the drivers license building and waited and waited in a long line in order to get you a learners permit.
-I remember picking up the Kia and the first thing that you drove was the Kia around the tennis park.
+I remember picking up the Kia and the first thing that you drove was the Kia around Ke’ehi Lagoon Beach Park.
-Picking up the Kia and she drove for the first time.
-Going to the center and waiting for hours to take the exam and get the permit.

 ## Church related
-Assisting me at Isaiah’s baptism (in the rain)
-I felt so proud of her.
-But there on Maui I felt sad that again she wanted me to be gone.
-Was she intimidated by me?
-So angry with me?
-Her counseling uncovered her anger at me -and this was before the divorce Leen dancing at her graduation ceremonies
+You were my acolyte assistant when we baptized Isaiah.
+As before I have a photograph let me treasure that experience.
+The Horimoto’s waited until after his formal adoption before bringing him to the baptismal font.
+It was Easter.
+The way we did it then, the vigil was in the chapel, the baptism outside in the pool, and the Eucharist in the main sanctuary.
+As we got into the water, the rain began in a deluge.
+That was one baptism that really “took”.
+And you were with me.

+Later you were to lead one of the Happenings.
+You didn't want me to be around and I didn't understand that.
+I had already agreed to be the spiritual Director for the weekend.
+Were you angry at me?
+Intimidated by me?
+I would later learn that you harbored a lot of bitterness towards me.
+Perhaps you blamed me for not being able to go to your grandmother’s funeral.
+Before we flew out to South Bend your mother and I had agreed that we could pull you out of school for a final visit or for the funeral but not for both.

+Any of the ways that I have hurt you along the way or never with the intention of hurt.
+For having hurt you I'm sorry and I apologize to you.

 ## Move to South Bend
 She kept me out of the loop in choosing a school.
 Somehow I got the message from the priest on Kaua’i (spiritual director for Happening?) that a parent should pay for whatever school the child chooses